dat-ecosystem-archive/DEPs/proposals/0000-ephemeral-message.md

 [drawbacks]: #drawbacks

 - This DEP may present privacy concerns, as it may be used to track users in a similar fashion to HTTP Cookies, or be used to exfiltrate data.
-- The payload of the `'session-data'` message is not authenticated in any way.
+- The payload of the `'em'` message is not authenticated in any way.
 The lack of trust must be considered by applications which leverage the data.
-- If the recipient of the `'session-data'` message is not authenticated (as is currently the case in all Dat replication connections) the client will not know who is receiving the payload and may broadcast sensitive information.
+- If the recipient of the `'em'` message is not authenticated (as is currently the case in all Dat replication connections) the client will not know who is receiving the payload and may broadcast sensitive information.

 # Changelog